 Tackling a remodeling project can be complicated and confusing.
 Click on one of the common questions below or ask your own at the bottom of the page.

-You bet!
+Absolutely!
 We are a licensed by the Georgia State Board as a General Contractor for Residential and Light Commercial.
 We are also Certified as an RRP Lead Safe Renovator by the EPA.

 You can see the owner’s story on the about us page, but he’s been in construction for over 20 years, and has been in business since 1997.

 After the initial consult we provide you with a Budget Letter that gives a range of what the total project will cost.
 The budget range allows for various design level choices to be determined during the design phase.
 Once the general budget is approved, the Design fees vary based on the scope of your project, but they are typically 3-5% of the project total.
 In order for an accurate Proposal to be calculated, we must complete a detailed design, with the level of products specified.
 We then provide a detailed Proposal with itemized pricing.
 We think you will find our detailed Proposals to be reassuring, giving total control of where and how you want to use your money.